 Have you or someone you know used a court appointed attorney?
 Are you satisfied with how they handled your case and represented you in court?

-All court records are are public and available to anyone who requests them.
+All court records are public and available to anyone who requests them.
 They include a court case file with a docket and every documents in the case.
 You have the ability to access your court case records using the Brooks County website, or by going to the Brooks County Clerk of Court where the case was filed.

 Clerk of Court